-I have taught a class for the Center for Lifelong Learning, which is a part of Santa Barbara City College, was the highest ranked community college in the United Statesin 2013.
-This class has the same title as my book: Living the Paradox of Enlightenment.
+I have taught a class for the Center for Lifelong Learning, which is a part of Santa Barbara City College (SBCC), was the highest ranked community college in the United States in 2013.
+This class had the same title as my book: Living the Paradox of Enlightenment.
 I have spoken publicly numerous times, both in person and on the radio and in September 2012, I spoke for the prestigious lecture series, Mind and Supermind, which is run by SBCC.

 My "Buddha at the Gas Pump" interview with Rick Archer on YouTube

 Long ago, I received a Bachelor of Science in Electrical Engineering and Computer Science and spent some years in software design, technical support, computer training, and computer consulting.
 But for whatever reason, I stepped away from the typical "worker bee" lifestyle about 30 years ago and just get by the best I can with a very simple life.

 I enjoy outdoor activities including hiking, beach volleyball, running and bike riding.
 I also enjoy relaxing at home with a good book and meditating.
 And I most certainly enjoy writing and talking about my favorite subject: our true nature as this One, Divine, Open Awareness, the unborn Source and Witness of all of creation!

 Thanks for considering my work.
 In truth, I honor your divine nature.